Project TYO: A Long-Term Commitment to Tokyo’s Hip-Hop Culture, Community, and History

 Eventually, the public will see photographs, films, and exhibitions based on Project TYO, and I also plan on documenting the embedded fieldwork, the listening, and the relationship-building required to document a scene responsibly.

-Longitudinal documentation demands patience, humility, and sustained presence; it cannot be rushed without sacrificing depth, particularly in the context of Project TYO, as I am entering Tokyo’s hip-hop ecosystem as a foreigner still learning to navigate the city, the language, and Japanese culture at a ground level.
+Long-term documentation over many years and decades demands patience, humility, and sustained presence; it cannot be rushed without sacrificing depth, particularly in the context of Project TYO, as I am entering Tokyo’s hip-hop ecosystem as a foreigner still learning to navigate the city, the language, and Japanese culture at a ground level.

 The project is being constructed as a living archive rather than a collection of isolated highlights.